15 Laboratory Items You Can Buy In Any Store

 15. Other Chemicals

-What do you say to using store-bought chemicals in the lab for your research?
+What do you say about using store-bought chemicals in the lab for your research?
 If this seems too wild of an idea (or if it’s something you’ve done before), tell us in the comments below.
 We’ve successfully utilized mineral and corn oils, dehydrated milk, cornstarch, and baking soda.

 For more everyday items useful in the lab, check out our 10 Top Everyday Items Useful in the Lab.